 Overlooked, sidelined, excluded, discredited: key figures in scientific discovery come and take their bow in an alternative Nobel prize gallery.

-Antoine Lavoiser: the father of French chemistry who gave oxygen its name, Lavoiser was a wealthy man who found himself on the wrong side of a revolution and paid the price with his life.
+Antoine Lavoisier: the father of French chemistry who gave oxygen its name, Lavoisier was a wealthy man who found himself on the wrong side of a revolution and paid the price with his life.

 Mary Anning: a poor, working-class woman who made her living fossil-hunting along the beach cliffs of southern England.
 Anning found herself excluded from the scientific community because of her gender and social class.
 Wealthy, male, experts took credit for her discoveries.